Famartincfm/Terraform-vWAN-LAB/README.md

 HQ.tf
 Branch.tf
 ```
-Install the azurerm terraform module.
+Install the azurerm terraform module in that location.
 This will also upgrade your existing Terraform modules to be compatible, if necessary.
 ```
 terraform init --upgrade
 ```